 All prices are ex VAT.
 Delivery and collection are extra: smaller items can be sent by post or courier; larger items can be delivered by courier.
 Hires are available to UK customers only.
 Minimum hire is one week.
 If you have any questions or special requirements feel free to email me.

-Microphones, Radio Microphones and IEM's
+Microphones and stands

 I want binaural sound for my project - but should i record in binaural or ambisonics?